10 Medicinal Herbs Every Beginner Should Grow

 Harvesting

 Harvest leaves anytime during the growing season by snipping stems just above a leaf node.
 For the strongest flavor and highest menthol content, harvest just before the plant flowers.
-You can harvest multiple times per season — peppermint bounces back quickly.
+You can harvest multiple times per season.
+Peppermint bounces back quickly.

 Simple Preparation: After-Dinner Peppermint Tea